 Magento safeguards your store from clickjacking attacks by using an X-Frame-Options HTTP request header.
 For more information, see X-Frame-Options header.

-Use of non-default Magento Admin URL
+Use of non-default Admin URL

-A simple Magento Admin
+A simple Admin URL (like

 backend) makes it easy to target attacks on specific locations using automated password guessing.
 To prevent against this type of attack, Magento by default creates a random Admin URI when you install the product.
 The CLI command